Case Of The Month

 Mega-oesophagus, foreign body.

-Plain X-ray followed by barium meal X-ray of the thoracic region was performed, radio opaque foreign body at the caudal end of the oesophagus was visualised.
+A plain X-ray followed by a barium meal X-ray of the thoracic region was performed, and radio-opaque foreign body at the caudal end of the oesophagus was visualised.

 Physical exam:

-Loss of body mass, pale mucous membranes and dehydration was present.
-Basic blood test for CBC and biochemistry was performed and I/v fluids were administered along with supportive medication.
-Patient was able to keep down clear liquid diet without vomition.
+Loss of body mass, pale mucous membranes and dehydration were present.
+A basic blood test for CBC and biochemistry was performed and I/v fluids were administered along with supportive medication.
+The patient was able to keep down a clear liquid diet without vomiting.

-Explorative endoscopy was performed under general anaesthesia using isoflurane gaseous anaesthesia.
-Caudal oesophageal foreign body was visualised and retrieved.
-Foreign body mostly consisted of chicken bones and undigested food particles lodged in the oesophagus.
+Explorative endoscopy was performed under general anaesthesia using isoflurane gaseous anaesthesia which detected the case of esophageal Obstruction in Dogs.
+The caudal oesophageal foreign body was visualised and retrieved.
+The foreign body mostly consisted of chicken bones and undigested food particles lodged in the oesophagus.
 The patient recovered from the procedure uneventfully.
-Follow up treatment with gastric protectants, antacids, antibiotics and supportive was prescribed.
+Follow-up treatment with gastric protectants, antacids, antibiotics and support was prescribed.

 Advice: Refrain from feeding bones to pets and strays as they can easily splinter and get lodged in the oesophagus or gastric mucosa, leading to obstruction, and perforation.